homiak/waterdragon/README.md

 - A new chatcommand

 ### Release v.
 1.1.0
-- Add the throwable Wing Horn
+- Adds the throwable Wing Horn
 - A new chatcomannd - call_wtd
 - Fix bugs
 - Fix view points